mkffl/mkffl.github.io/_posts/2023-04-20-causal-shapley.markdown

 - A coalition, denoted S, is a group of features used to predict an instance.
 In-coalition features are part of the model whereas out-of-coalition features are excluded
 - The Outcome function or payoff function is a model’s prediction under a coalition, written $v_{f,x}$ where f is the predictive model and x are in-coalition features
 - A scenario is an outcome under a particular coalition, i.e. Δ_v(i, S) where i is the target feature for a prediction.
-For example, Δ_v(zip, {income, race}) assess the change in f when zip code is added to a coalition of income and race
+For example, Δ_v(zip, {income, race}) assesses the change in f when zip code is added to a coalition of income and race

 <p id="shapley-formula-1"></p>